 Sam the Eagle got it too.
 Originally his Eagleland obsession came second to his Moral Guardianity, but over time the former trait exploded out of control.

 Even Miss Piggy, who was always considered one of the more three-dimensional characters in the Muppet canon, fell victim to this.
-In many of her appearances in the 2000's, her karate-chopping schtick has been overused and her negative traits and attitude problems have been over-emphasized.
-The 2011 movie did revive her original Jerk with a Heart of Gold personality, though.
+In many of her appearances in the 2000's, her karate-chopping schtick became overused and her negative traits and attitude problems were over-emphasized.
+The recent movies and TV show did revive her original Jerk with a Heart of Gold personality, though.

-Kermit the Frog's personality from the late 60s specials was that of a major wise-ass, which eventually mellowed and morphed into an sarcastic, high-strung everyman who just barely managed to hold the show (and often, himself) together during The Muppet Show's run.
+Kermit the Frog's personality, especially in the pre-Muppet Show years, was that of a major wise-ass, which eventually mellowed and morphed into a sarcastic, high-strung everyman who just barely managed to hold the show (and often himself) together during The Muppet Show's run.
 The Muppet Movie took the everyman part of his character and added his characteristic "daydream believer" side.
-Several years down the line, Kermit has essentially become the Muppet version of Mickey Mouse (who, ironically enough, ALSO got flanderized into a very flat character), a generally likable but very bland character.
+Several years down the line, when Jim Henson died and Steve Whitmire took over the character, Kermit essentially became the Muppet version of Mickey Mouse (who, ironically enough, ALSO got flanderized into a very flat character)—a generally likable but very bland character.
+(Part of why Whitmire got fired from the Muppets in 2016 was because he was Flanderizing Kermit and taking his original complexities away.)

 MST3K's Professor Bobo, introduced in the eighth season, started as a slightly dim but basically competent Planet of the Apes spoof who chastises his colleagues for their simian behavior (while occasionally indulging it himself).
 Over his run he became progressively more idiotic and bestial.
 Likewise, when first introduced (also in the eighth season), the Observers are kind-of-omnipotent, maybe-not-really-superior beings.
 Within a few episodes, Brain Guy is just a super-powerful bozo who can't give a countdown without losing his place.
 Note that their boss was the utterly terrifying and thoroughly emasculating Pearl Forrester.
 Maybe she just has that effect on minions.